-- a.
-The information provided by the company, in particular with regard to the different components of the fixed remuneration or the number of beneficiaries, is insufficient. - b.
-The fixed remuneration planned for or paid out to one ore several members is significantly higher than that of a peer group. - c.
-The proposed increase relative to the previous year is excessive or not justified.
+- The information provided by the company, in particular with regard to the different components of the fixed remuneration or the number of beneficiaries, is insufficient. - b.
+The fixed remuneration planned for or paid out to one or several members is significantly higher than that of a peer group. - The proposed increase relative to the previous year is excessive or not justified.

-4.4 Maximum amount of variable remuneration (prospective or retrospective vote)
+4.5 Maximum amount of variable remuneration (prospective or retrospective vote)

-- a.
-The information provided is insufficient for shareholders to assess the plans' features and functioning (see appendix 4). - b.
+- b.
 The maximum amount that can be effectively paid out in case of overachievement of targets is significantly higher than the amount requested at the general meeting. - c.
 The structure and conditions of the plans do not respect generally accepted best practice standards (see appendix 4). - d.
 Past awards and the amounts released after the performance/blocking period, described in the remuneration report, do not allow confirmation of the link between pay and performance. - e.
-The remuneration committee or the board of directors have excessive discretion with regard to awards and administration of the plan, for example in re-adjusting the exercise price, extension of the exercise period, amendment to the performance criteria or in replacing one plan by another, without prior shareholder approval.
+The remuneration committee or the board of directors have excessive discretion with regard to awards and administration of the plan, for example in re-adjusting the exercise price, extension of the exercise period, amendment to the performance criteria or in replacing one plan by another, without prior shareholder approval. - f.

-f.
 The requested amount does not allow to respect the principles mentioned in appendix 3, in particular the maximum proportion between fixed and variable remuneration.

-4.5 Total remuneration amount (fixed and variable) for the executive management
+4.6 Total remuneration amount (fixed and variable) for the executive management

 - a.
 The information provided is insufficient for shareholders to assess the relevance of the maximum requested amount (see appendix 3). - b.
 The total amount calculated on the basis of available information allows for the payment of significantly higher remunerations than those of a peer group. - c.
-The maximum amount that can be effectively paid out in case of overachievement of targets is significantly higher than the amount requested at the general meeting. - d.
-The remuneration structure and the maximum requested amount are not in line with generally accepted best practice standards (see appendix 2). - e.
+The maximum amount that can be effectively paid out in case of overachievement of targets is significantly higher than the amount requested at the general meeting.

+- d.
+The remuneration structure and the maximum requested amount are not in line with generally accepted best practice standards (see appendix 3). - e.
 Past awards and the amounts released after the performance/blocking period described in the remuneration report do not allow confirmation of the link between pay and performance. - f.
 The remuneration committee or the board of directors have excessive discretion with regard to awards or have paid out undue remuneration during the previous financial year.

-4.6 Length of employment contracts and of notice periods of the members of the executive management
+4.7 Length of employment contracts and of notice periods of the members of the executive management